Walter Eucken: Nazi Germany

-During the Nazi period, Martin Heidegger became rector (head of Freiburg University) and imposed the regime's policies.
-Eucken was vocal in opposing these in the university's Senat.
-Some of his lectures in the 1930s resulted in protests from the local Nazi student association.
+During the Nazi era, Martin Heidegger became rector of Freiburg University, imposing the regime's policies persecuting Jews in academia.
+Eucken was vocal in his opposition of these policies in the university senate.
+As a result, some of his lectures in the 1930s were protested by the local Nazi student association.

-After the Kristallnacht pogrom in 1938, Eucken was one of several Freiburg academics who banded together with several local priests in a so-called Konzil, where they debated the obligation of Christians to fight against tyranny.
+After the Kristallnacht pogrom in 1938, Eucken was one of several Freiburg academics who banded together with several local priests to form a society, where they debated the obligation of Christians to fight against tyranny.
 The Freiburg Circles had links to Dietrich Bonhoeffer and Carl Friedrich Goerdeler, key figures of the resistance against Hitler.

-Bonhoeffer asked Eucken, Adolf Lampe and Constantin von Dietze to write an appendix to a secret memorandum, in which they worked out a post-war economic and social order.
-The central planning system of the Nazis was to be replaced with a liberal competitive system.
-If the attack of 20 July 1944 had succeeded, these plans would have been the basis of a new economic order.
+Bonhoeffer asked Eucken, Adolf Lampe and Constantin von Dietze to draft an appendix to a secret memorandum, in which they formuated a post-war economic and social order, in which the central planning system of the Nazis was to be replaced with a liberal competitive system.
+If the 20 July 1944 plot to assassinate Hilter had succeeded, these plans would have become the basis of a new economic order.

 After the coup failed, Lampe and von Dietze were arrested and tortured by the Gestapo.
 Eucken, too, was arrested and interrogated twice but released.
 Two of his friends were executed.

-Post-war era
+Post-World War II era

-In the aftermath of World War II, Eucken's theories influenced the reforms that are said to have set the stage for the Wirtschaftswunder.
-As a member of the advisory council to Ludwig Erhard, then economic director of the American-British zone of occupation, he helped in rebuilding the economic system in western Germany.
-He attended the founding conference of the Mont Pelerin Society and was elected one of the vice-presidents.
+In the aftermath of World War II, Eucken's theories influenced the reforms that set the stage for the reconstruction (or Wirtschaftswunder) of West Germany.
+As a member of the advisory council to Ludwig Erhard, then economic director of the American-British zone of occupation, Eucken helped in rebuilding West Germany's economic system.

+Eucken attended the founding conference of the Mont Pelerin Society and was elected one of the vice-presidents.
 One of Eucken's students, Leonhard Miksch was the author of the law that abruptly abolished price controls (Leitsätzegesetz) in June 1948.

+Personal life

+Eucken married the writer and philosopher, Edith Erdsiek (b.
+1896), in Berlin in 1920.
+The couple had two daughters and one son.

 Death and legacy

-Eucken died of a heart attack on 20 March 1950 during a lecture series at the London School of Economics, UK.
+Eucken died of a heart attack on 20 March 1950 during a lecture series at the London School of Economics.

-The Walter Eucken Institut was founded four years after his death.